Rolling post, begun April 2016

 Annan needed to look at his own recent choice: to head a toothless commission of enquiry into Myanmar’s Rohingya Muslims.
 The commission produced a report full of good advice which was effectively shelved by the Myanmar government.
 It was clearly a cynical attempt to deflect international criticism from formerly saintly fellow Nobel Peace Prize winner and now badly compromised Myanmar government head Aung San Suu Kyi.

-(See my rolling blogpost on that subject, Halo Goodby, Suu – the Rohingya crisis.)
+(See my rolling blogpost on that subject, Halo Goodbye, Suu – the Rohingya crisis.)

 Labour remoaners organised to defend free movement